ONTARIO EDUCATIONAL COMMUNICATIONS AUTHORITY (TVO)

 Dr. Nah-Amakuma Barnor is on staff at the Humber River Regional Hospital, Women's College Hospital, and the University Health Network of Toronto.
 Previously, Dr. Barnor was Chief of Paediatrics at Humber Memorial Hospital.
 She is a member of the Board of Governors of Oolagen Community Services in Toronto, and is actively involved in the Toronto Ghanaian Community.
 Dr. Barnor also holds membership with the College of Physicians and Surgeons of Ontario, the Ontario Medical Association, the Canadian Paediatric Society, the Canadian Medical Association, the Royal College of Physicians and Surgeons of Canada, and the Canadian Medical Protective Association.

 James Marchbank was CEO of Science North from 1987 to 2011.
-During that time he led the expansion of Science North in developing a special exhibits hall, a butterfly gallery, an IMAX Theatre, the mining and geology centre Dynamic Earth and was Executive Producer of 3 educational IMAX films and numerous multi-media science productions.
-Mr. Marchbank is Chair of the Northern Cancer Foundation Board, a board member of the Sudbury Food Bank and a member of the Ontario Tourism Marketing Partnership Corporation.
+During that time, he led the expansion of Science North in developing a special exhibits hall, a butterfly gallery, an IMAX Theatre, the mining and geology centre Dynamic Earth and was Executive Producer of three educational IMAX films and numerous multi-media science productions.
 He was a City of Sudbury Alderman from 1985 to 1991.
+Mr. Marchbank has been a member of the Ontario Tourism Marketing Partnership Corporation since 2008.
+He is also a member of the Ontario Educational Communications Authority and Chair of the Northern Cancer Foundation Board.
 He holds a Bachelor of Arts degree from Laurentian University.

 Toby Jenkins is President and Owner of TechTown Realty, a commercial real estate company.
 She is also the President of Columbia Lake Health, a health and fitness facility.
 She is a former board Chair of Grand River Hospital.
 Ms. Jenkins is currently a member of the University of Waterloo Advisory Board, Masters of Business, Entrepreneurship and Technology Program.
 She holds a Masters of Business Administration degree from York University, Schulich School and a Bachelor of Environmental Studies degree from the University of Waterloo.